sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct-tips/3000 - table-tips.md

 Example 1
 ----

-The following example shows using the Table method to extract data from an auto insurance policy declaration:
+The following example shows using the Table method to extract data from an auto insurance document:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/table_instruct.png)